Meet our CTO Marcin Ziółkowski

-Growing up in Poland in the final years of the iron curtain, Marcin could never envision himself leading the IT-department at a Swedish company with the ultimate goal of redefining the banking experience for millions of consumers all over the world.
+Growing up in Poland in the final years of the iron curtain, Marcin could never envision himself leading the IT-department at a Swedish company with the ultimate goal of redefining the everyday finance experience for millions of consumers all over the world.

 With what used to be a withdrawn personality, he enjoyed staying inside by himself, playing computer games and doing everything to avoid physical training.

 Today, it's a different story.
 Still in his early thirties, Marcin leads his own department of IT-developers.
 He has evolved into a people person and plays a crucial part in Northmill's effort to build Rebilla, a better financial hub for the 21st century.
 And yes, he occasionally enjoys jogging as well.